swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Proposed solution

-We propose to extend the contexts were application of property-wrapper types is permitted.
+We propose to extend the contexts where application of property-wrapper types is permitted.
 Namely, application of such types will be allowed on function and closure parameters:

 ## Detailed design